malinlarsson/courses/ngsintro/1711/labs/NGS_workflow.md

 1. NA06984 - this is the individuals name
 1. ILLUMINA - these reads came from the Illumina platform
 1. low_coverage - these are relatively low coverage reads
-1. 17q - I have sampled these reads from one region of 17q
+1. 17q - the reads are sampled from one region of 17q
 1. 1 - these are the forward reads in their paired sets
 1. 2 - these are the reverse reads in their paired sets
 1. fq - this is a fastq file

 Before we go on to the next step, take a minute and look at the fastq files and understand the format and contents of these files.
-Use _less_ to read one of the .fq files in the project directory.
+Use _less_ to view one of the .fq files in the project directory.

 ## Creating a BAM file and adding Read Group information